 Backpacking in Haiti

 It’s been a while since I posted here!
-In 2016 I gave up the nomadic lifestyle I loved so much and moved to NYC.
+I recently gave up the nomadic lifestyle I loved so much and moved to NYC.
 Then I got super busy, because even if you aren’t actually busy, there’s something about living in this big, bustling city that gives you the illusion you are.
 I worked, but continued to travel internationally whenever my wallet schedule would permit.
 Deep down, I think part of me was scared to blog again after such a long hiatus.
 What if I wasn’t good at it anymore?
 What if I forgot how to use WordPress?
-WHAT IF I FORGOT MY USERNAME AND PASSWORD??
+WHAT IF IS MY USERNAME AND PASSWORD?